2.9% + $0.60 Per Transaction

 Based on Wave's published payment processing rates

 The math is simple: 5 invoices of $1,000/month = ~$150 in processing fees.
-That's more than most paid invoicing software.
+That's way more than Quidbill's $19/month flat fee.

 Calculated from Wave's fee structure